ckyriaco/Capstone/Weekly_Tasks/Week_Of_Feb01.md

 ### Christopher Kyriacou ###

 - [X] Work on adding additional functionality to the audit code.
+- [X] Add functionality and test possible new functionality.
 - [X] Reform Audit_Report.txt to look better.
 - [X] Add comments to all new code changes.
 - [X] Create presentation 1 for next week.